AqwamCreates/DataPredict-Neural/docs/API/Cores/FunctionBlock.md

 #### Returns:

-* inputTensor: An array containing all the input tensors that is stored in the function block.
+* inputTensorArray: An array containing all the input tensors that is stored in the function block.

 ### setTransformedTensor()